-Furthermore, the Corporation faces increased competition from the use of mobile and web-based technology that facilitates online shopping and real-time product and price comparisons.
+While the Corporation has now begun to penetrate the online shopping market with the launch of its online store offering select products by the full case, the Corporation continues to face increased competition from the use of mobile and web-based technology that facilitates online shopping and real-time product and price comparisons.
 Failure to adequately assess and address this evolving retail trend could have a material impact on the Corporation's business and financial results.